 Since leaving the Senate, I have grown professionally and personally.
-As a Director in The Department of the Prime Minister and Cabinet, I have a great insight into the machinations of the federal public service and how its interpretation of Government's legislation, policy and initiatives are delivered at the grassroots level.
+I have gained great insight into the machinations of the federal public service and how its interpretation of Government's legislation, policy and initiatives are delivered at the grassroots level.

 Hard Working - During my time as a senator, I travelled the state, to not only fact find across its electorates; but to support and represent their needs and concerns.

 1. Held National Disability Insurance Scheme (NDIS) forums throughout the State.